The Durango lineup has been in the market for quite some time, starting back in 1998. Now, Dodge is planning to release the New 2020 Dodge Durango.

 In addition to the above equipment, the GT trim will come with a firmer suspension, synthetic and leather upholstery, adaptive cruise control, automatic emergency braking, special steering tuning, and rear parking sensors.

-The R/T trim will come with all the equipment above plus cooled front seats, upgraded leather holster, and an audio system from Beats.
+The R/T trim will come with all the equipment above plus cooled front seats, upgraded leather holster, and Beats’ audio system.

-The Citadel trim will come with the equipment above, with the addition of a softer suspension, more chrome accents, and an Alpine audio system with 9 speakers.
+The Citadel trim will come with the equipment above, with a softer suspension, more chrome accents, and an Alpine audio system with 9 speakers.

 Engine Specs, Performance & Gas Mileage